 - Dogs reactive to other dogs can attend our Reactive Rovers class.
 Dogs with a current Canine Good Citizen Certificate can attend our Therapy Dog class.

-Yes, students are able to attend more than once a week as their schedule and our availability allows.
-Students are limited to one class per day and can register for classes up to three weeks in advance.
-Space is only guaranteed with completed registration, either online or through our program coordinator at firstname.lastname@example.org or 763-489-2217.
+Yes, students are able to attend more than once a week as their schedule and our availability allows, and students can register for classes up to three weeks in advance.
+Dogs benefit most from class if they have rest days in between, so we recommend you wait at least two days before returning to class.
+This will also give you plenty of time to practice at home.
+Space is only guaranteed with completed registration, either online or through our program coordinator at email@example.com or 763-489-2217.

 All pets should be kept current on vaccinations in accordance with their pet's licensed veterinarian's recommendations.
 At minimum, puppies attending classes or playgroups should have started their distemper/parvo series, and all dogs ages 3 months old or older should be current on their rabies and bordetella vaccinations as well.